-- 21.10 Parking Past Practice: In exchange for all of the foregoing, the parties to the Memorandum of Understanding hereby acknowledge and affirm that a past practice shall not have been established obligating the City to continue to provide employee parking in an instance where employees were permitted to park on City property at their work location if the City sells the property, builds on existing parking sites, or some other substantial change in circumstance occurs.
-However, the City shall be obligated to bargain the impacts of such changes. - 21.10.1 Commute Trip Reduction Parking Rates: Effective January 1, 2020, the City proposes to increase the Commute Trip Reduction ("CTR") parking benefit cost to the employee from \$7.00 to \$10.00. - During the term of this Agreement, the City and the Union agree to enter into bargaining on impacts associated with the following: - a.
-Changes associated with revisions to the Affordable Care Act (ACA). - b.
-Changes to mandatory subjects related to the Race and Social Justice Initiative (RSJI) efforts. - c.
-Changes arising from or related to the Washington Paid Family and Medical Leave Program (Title 50A RCW) including, but not limited to, changes to the City's current paid leave benefit which may arise as a result of final rulemaking from the State of Washington, which may include changes to the draw down requirements associated with the City's Paid Family and Parental Leave programs. - 22.1.4 Sick Leave Donation Program A Labor Management Committee will be established for the purpose of proposing rules and procedures for a new sick leave donation program.
+- During the term of this Agreement, the City and the Union agree to enter into bargaining on impacts associated with the following: - A. Changes associated with revisions made to the Affordable Care Act (ACA). - B. Changes arising from or related to the Washington Paid Family and Medical Leave Program (Title 50A RCW) including, but not limited to, changes to the City's current paid leave benefit which may arise as a result of final rulemaking from the State of Washington, which may include changes to the draw down requirements associated with the City's Paid Family and Parental Leave programs. - Sick Leave Donation Program A Labor Management Committee will be established for the purpose of proposing rules and procedures for a new sick leave donation program.
 The LMC will develop consistent, transparent and equitable proposals for processes across all departments within the City for sick leave donation.
 The LMC shall also explore proposals to lower the minimum leave bank required to donate sick leave and permit donation of sick leave upon separation from the City.
 The LMC must consult with the Office of Civil Rights to ensure compliance with the City's Race and Social Justice Initiative.
 Once the LMC has developed its list of proposals, the City and Coalition of City Unions agrees to reopen each contract on this subject.